modxorg/Docs/en/extras/formit/formit.tutorials-and-examples/examples.simple-contact-page.md

 ]]
 ```

 > Please make sure that emailFrom is set to `[[++emailsender]]`, otherwise the email field of the form will be taken.
-This is now causing issues as most hosters no longer send mails with a from from a unknown domains.
+This is now causing issues as most hosters no longer send mails with a `from` from unknown domains.

 ## Contact Form